 Once an underdog, Nash enters Hall of Fame as innovator

-BOSTON (AP) — There were few times in Steve Nash’s basketball career when he wasn’t an underdog.
+BOSTON — There were few times in Steve Nash’s basketball career when he wasn’t an underdog.

 Before there were players like Stephen Curry and James Harden captivating NBA audiences with a free-wheeling, open-court style, Nash, a 6-foot-3 Canadian, was laying the groundwork for what would become the league’s “point guard era.”